Engineering Invoice Factoring

 • Many business credit cards have reward programs or incentives, like cash back or airline miles.

-• A business credit card can help build credit, which is helpful if you ever need to apply for a bank loan.
+• A business credit card can help build credit, which is helpful if you ever need to apply for a bank loan or line of credit.

 Cons